georginaalbadri/reaction-advection-diffusion/README.md

 - ParameterSweep1D.py
 - ParameterSweep2D.py

-enable the functions to be solved for a range of parameters and/or timepoints to visually compare.
+are an alternative to enable the functions to be solved for a range of parameters and/or timepoints to visually compare outcomes.

 ### Applications